 Learn all about the foundation of every ecosystem - the soil!
-Students will make soil sample jars and analyze the percentage of clay, silt, and sand in different soil types.
+Students will make soil sample jars and analyze the percentage of clay, silt, and sand in different types of soil.
 Students will observe that what we see all starts with what is under our feet.